 - He also goes to the Bar With No Name mentioned above.

 - The Penguin's place of business tends to be this for the Mafia types.
 Doesn't always work out.
 Two Face: Year One had the freaks take it over, until the SWAT team invaded, killing all the expendable lackeys.
 And one penguin.
-The bird one, not the human one.
+An actual penguin, not the supervillain.

 - Kingdom Come, where heroes and villains tend to switch sides just for the hell of it, has an underground bar where many hang out.
 It also appears in its partial sequel The Kingdom.

 - Rorschach of Watchmen fame makes a cameo in a couple of panels.
 In one panel he's breaking Brother Power's fingers.

 - Every bar in Gotham City.
 One story even said that Batman pays to keep several of them open just so he can have places to overhear information.